Supporting pubs and beers area of north Hampshire and the Test valley

 Local Campaign for Real Ale members are giving full support to this service and 'test' trips are being held.

-North Hampshire CAMRA Pub Protection Officer John Buckley has been trying some of the possibilities saying "Many pubs have been cut off from customers through the loss of local bus services.
-This can give them much needed support."
+"Many pubs have been cut off from customers through the loss of local bus services.
+This can give these pubs much needed custom."

 PUB LIST